 There can be many different levels to business transformation.
-And as such, there is a wide range of terminology: change management, change leadership, organizational development, business process improvement …..
-So what do you need to know to be successful?
+And as such, there is a wide range of terminology: change management and change leadership, organizational development, business process improvement …..
+So what do you need to know about organization change approaches to be successful?
 What change leadership skills will you need to develop?

 Start with the nature of change

 Change is a fact of life, and by extension, a fact of business.
 Regardless of whether or not we want change, it is happening around us.
 Often our initial response is to ignore it or resist.
 This usually has undesirable consequences at some point.
 We may delay the inevitable, but eventually, change will happen TO us.
 This puts us into a reactive mode, where we are struggling to survive at all costs.
 In this state, our options are often limited.

 On the other hand, we can be proactive about change, and apply to take us in the direction we choose.
 By knowing our end goal, and being aware of our environment, we can plan and manage change to our advantage.
 We can also be aware of the impacts to others, and manage change in ethical and respectful ways.
 We can look for opportunities for Win-Win.
 This is a concept I have referred to as positive change.
 It is also the basis for successful business transformation.

 Why can business transformation be so difficult?

 Have you ever tried to change something in your own life?
 Perhaps quitting smoking, starting an exercise program or just being more organized?
 You know it can be difficult to change your own behaviour.
 We have a level of comfort in our day to day routine.
 It takes a significant amount of motivation and will power to create new habits.